 What Can Be Removed From Your Credit?

 CreditRepair.com works with the credit bureaus and your creditors to challenge the unfair or inaccurate negative report items that affect your credit score.
-They will work to ensure that your credit history is up-to-date, accurate, and reflects you honestly, which in the end, can all help to fix your credit.
+They will work to ensure your credit history is up-to-date, accurate, and reflects you honestly, which in the end, can all help to potentially fix your credit.

 There are a few items that might be listed on your credit report that can be challenged.
 These items must be inaccurate, unfair, or invalid in order to be removed: